FSVP FOOD SAFETY HAZARDS

 The Foreign Supplier Verification Program (FSVP) is fundamentally concerned with food safety.
 Specifically, FSVP seeks to verify that the biological, chemical and physical hazards of imported food products are controlled in a manner that provides at least the same level of public health protection as the FDA’s domestic standards.
 This page contains a list of common food safety hazards.
-Contact United Safety Agents with any questions.
+Contact USA with any questions.

 BIOLOGICAL